gpuweb/gpuweb/proposals/atomic-64-min-max.md

 | ------------------- | -------------------------------------------------------------------- |
 | `atomic_64_min_max` | Allows the WGSL feature predicated on support for these 64 bit operations |

+# Discussion

+From 2025-09-30 WGSL meeting:

+*Issue:* Only offer the feature when 64bit ints are supported?
+This may be the common case.

+*Issue:* If `u64` is supported generally, then should the base type for the atomic be `u64` or `vec2u`?

+*Note:* Unlike ordinary `atomicMin` and `atomicMax`, the functions don't return the resulting value.
+They don't return a value at all.
+The group discussed whether the names should be made distinct from `atomicMin` and `atomicMax`.
+Note that the landed proposal uses `atomicStoreMin` and `atomicStoreMax` which is already distinct.

 # Appendix

 ## Appendix A: WGSL Built-in Function Mappings